 The Japanese International School is an authorised IB World School.
-We have been authorised to offer the PYP since June 2007, were evaluated in 2010 and 2015, to high acclaim.
+We have been authorised to offer the PYP since June 2007, were evaluated in 2010 and 2015, to high acclaim (next evaluation in October 2020).
 Our experienced staff deliver an engaging curriculum, supporting the IB philosophy of international education, and ensuring that learning experiences are connected to the world around our students.
 Stimulating classroom environments allow for our curious learners to ask questions, be inquisitive and explore relevant content, whilst still working towards explicit learning outcomes.

 The Primary Years Program (PYP) is a transdisciplinary programme of international education designed to foster the development of the whole child.
 It is designed for children between the ages of 3 and 12.
 The program focuses on the total growth of the developing child, affecting hearts as well as minds and addressing social, physical, emotional and cultural needs in addition to academic welfare.
 The PYP draws on research and best practice from a range of national systems with a wealth of knowledge and experience to create a relevant, engaging, challenging and significant educational framework for all children.

 The aim of all IB programmes is to develop internationally minded people who, recognising their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.

 IB learners strive to be: